-Standard & Poor's (S&P) defines an obligor rated "AA" as having a very strong capacity to meet its financial commitments.
+Standard & Poor's (S&P) defines an obligor rated "AA" as having a very strong capacity to meet its financial commitments while "A" is defined as having strong capacity to meet financial commitments, but is somewhat susceptible to economic conditions and changes in circumstances.
 The AA category is the second highest assigned by S&P and it differs from the highest rating category only to a small degree.
-The AA rating with a "+" or "-" modifier indicates that the rating is in the upper or lower end of the AA category, respectively.
-The AA rating without a modifier indicates the rating is in the middle of the AA category.
+The "+" or "-" modifier indicates that the rating is in the upper or lower end of the category, respectively.
+A rating without a modifier indicates the rating is in the middle of the AA category.